ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Homepage

-"Also, let’s update the homepage.
-Open pages/index.vue and replace its content with the following:"
+Edit `./pages/index.vue` and replace its content with the following:

 ```vue
 <template>